dvartic/godsays-godspeak-nodejs/readme.md

-# JavaScript NodeJS port of the famous program GodSpeak (AKA GodSays) originally made by Terry A. Davis for TempleOS.
+# NodeJS port of GodSpeak (AKA GodSays) originally made by Terry A. Davis for TempleOS.
 ## What is GodSpeak?
 The original program made by Terry A. Davis is very simple and is made of the following parts:
 * A dictionary made by himself based on his ideas.
 It is made of 712 strings, some of them words, some of them phrases.